-Rob has been working as a Procedural District Medical Officer (Anaesthetics) at Kununurra District Hospital for the past year.
-Prior to that he was working in rural Victoria, New South Wales, the Northern Territory and Queensland.
+Rob has been working as a procedural District Medical Officer (Anaesthetics) at Kununurra District Hospital for the past year.
+Prior to this he was working in rural Victoria, New South Wales, the Northern Territory and Queensland.

 Appointed: 7 December 2010